 - It’s a good time to raise goal mouths if the pile height of the carpet is below the bordering natural pitch.
 Remember raising the carpet means raising the cross bar.

-Traditionally, September marks the beginning of autumn.
-A time when conditions can be more favourable for carrying out maintenance tasks such as seeding and turf recovery.
-The temperatures can be more generous without the extreme heat and long dry spells (location dependant) which can cause issues through the height of summer and there is typically more moisture around which really helps drive seed germination, establishment and growth.
+This month traditionally sees a shift in weather conditions, which become more autumnal without extreme heat and long dry spells (location dependant) which can cause issues through the height of summer, and there is typically more moisture around which really helps drive seed germination, establishment and growth.

 - Keep your machinery in tip top condition